appleboy/lambda-action/README.md

 * description - A description of the function.
 * layers - A list of function layers, to add to the function's execution environment.
 Specify each layer by its ARN, including the version.
 * tracing_mode - Set Mode to `Active` to sample and trace a subset of incoming requests with X-Ray.
+* max_attempts - The maximum number of times the waiter should attempt to check the resource for the target state.

 See the [UpdateFunctionConfiguration](https://docs.amazonaws.cn/en_us/lambda/latest/dg/API_UpdateFunctionConfiguration.html) for detail information.